Filing for bankruptcy can be the solution to your debt problems and help you gain financial freedom. Though, it is never an easy decision to make.

 Benefits of Chapter 13 Bankruptcy

-- Stops wage garnishments, stops lawsuits filed by creditors, stops harassing creditor phone calls, and stops automobile repossession.
+- Stops wage garnishments, stop lawsuits filed by creditors, stops harassing creditor phone calls, and stops automobile repossession.

 - At the conclusion of the Bankruptcy, remaining credit card debt, medical bills, or other unsecured debts, and some tax debts, are discharged (erased).